MrBeee/roll/Readme.md

 #### 6	Changelog

+- 2024-04-26 (0.2.8) fixed all numba issues.
+Numba is now used for all stack display plots.
+  Added KxKy stack response plot to Analysis tab

 - 2024-04-22 (0.2.7) removed all numba @jit references, as exception handling with numba causes problems.
 Will revisit later.

 - 2024-04-21 (0.2.6) added 'Analysis' tab, containing: